 We are sometimes asked for information concerning Parker-Hale products, particularly with regard to dating the manufacture of the company's rifles.
 We have made enquiries regarding whether any records that might assist such research remain in existence.
 We approached Parker-Hale, as that company stands at present, and also two other companies, one of which purchased the trading rights for cleaning products, and the other which bought-up most other remaining stock.
 The owner of the latter company recalls being present, at the time of the sale, and watching sights and valuable other stock being binned for disposal at scrap metal weight rates.
 Sadly he also remembers seeing all the files and papers from the offices being brought out of the premises and piled onto a huge pyre!
 As far as we are aware, any relevant records are therefore likely to have gone up in smoke; such has been the way of the World in recent years, with similar action being often taken in the name of fraud prevention.

-A number of other important Parker products related to small-bore shooting are also viewable from this page.
+A number of other important Parker products related to small-bore shooting are also accessible from these page links.

 The Parker-Hale Dewar Rifles